sagold/json-library/lib/query/README.md

 	});
 ```

-To **filter** all matched objects a filter may be applied on each single step:
+To **filter** the matched objects an object-query string may be appended on each single step:

 ```js
 	var query = require("query").query;